- Mississippi State University • IDEELab

 Recognition and Results

-Their client base now spans:
+Their client base now includes:

 Aerospace suppliers